bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-overview.md

 redirect_from: "/install/greenlight-v2.html"
 ---

-BigBlueButton is an open source web conferencing system for online learning.
-The project’s goal is to give teachers the ability effective engage remote students in virtual classrooms.
+Greenlight 2.0 (referred hereafter as simply "Greenlight") is a Ruby on Rails application that provides a simple interface for users to create rooms, start meetings, and manage recordings.

 ![Greenlight Landing](/images/greenlight/landing.png)
 <center>(the Greenlight home/landing page.)</center><br>

-Greenlight 2.0 (referred hereafter as simply "Greenlight") is a ruby on rails application that provides a simple interface to manage a BigBlueButton session.

 For the end users, Greenlight provides: